 We suggest that at the beginning of the camping season you clean the liner thoroughly inside and out.
 A mixture of warm water and mild detergent can be used to clean the liner and all the window panels.
-When cleaning the clear plastic windows on the "pop-up" portion of the camper, it is best to use warm water and a soft cloth.
-DO NOT use any chemical cleaners on the clear plastic windows.
-Water and a soft cloth will work the best.

-A protective conditioner, such as the "303" product (www.303-products.com), may be applied to the vinyl surface (grey pop-up material), both on the inside, and outside of the liner.
+A protective conditioner, such as the "303" product (www.303-products.com), may be applied to the vinyl surface (pop-up material), both on the inside, and outside of the liner.
 Do Not use any water exclusion products, such as "Armor-all".
 These oil-based products can damage vinyl.
 Product 303 conditioner also works well with all the rubber seals for the doors, vents, and windows.
 Don't forget the rubber insert for the door stop.
 Product 303 can be purchased from Four Wheel Campers or from most auto parts and Marine Supply shops.